prometheus/docs/content/docs/guides/go-application.md

 curl http://localhost:2112/metrics
 ```

-In the metrics output, you'll see the help text, type information, and current value of the `myapp_processed_ops_total` gauge:
+In the metrics output, you'll see the help text, type information, and current value of the `myapp_processed_ops_total` counter:

 ```
 # HELP myapp_processed_ops_total The total number of processed events